 - Change the Chart Title content to Project Schedule and make the Chart Title bigger in size.

-- You can use some different background color for your chart area and you can also make the grid lines dashed.
+- You can use some different background colors for your chart area and you can also make the grid lines dashed.
 It is up to you.

 Output: Here goes the Gantt Chart we have made so far